What is the age requirement to obtain a North Carolina driver’s license?

 How can I prepare for the North Carolina knowledge test?

 Study the North Carolina Driver’s Handbook.
 You must be able to correctly answer questions about NC traffic laws and safe driving practices.

 I failed my knowledge test.
 What do I have to do?

-You can retake the test when you feel you are ready to.
-You should study carefully the North Carolina Driver’s Handbook before taking the test again.
+You can retake the test when you feel you are ready.
+Study the North Carolina Driver’s Handbook before retaking the test.